 If you’re an employee and earn more than £120 a week

 If you’re an employee and earn at least £120 a week, you will be able to get £95.85 a week for up to 28 weeks.
-If this is coronavirus related, it will be paid from the first day you’re off sick.
+If this is coronavirus related or any other illness, it will be paid from the fourth day you’re off sick.